juanvdb/buildman/provisioning/bashbuild/6kartful/README.md

-# kartful 1
+# kartful 6

-Kubuntu Artful vagrant virtual machine
+Kubuntu Artful vagrant virtual machine final buildman test full auto install before we install xps directories, sdb3 and sdb5 plus data dir links and dotfiles
 ## Summary of the machine

 The following has been installed: